 I love the ocean and pretty much everything about it.
-I love the smell, I love the taste, I love the feel of the sea breeze on my skin (though not necessarily in my hair).
-I love marine life and all the creatures that live in the gorgeous blue world.
-So when I found out that my family was able to visit to the Greater Cleveland Aquarium, I was so excited!
+I love the smell, I love the taste, I love the feel of the sea breeze on my skin (though not necessarily in my hair), and the marine life and all the creatures that live in the gorgeous blue world.
+So you can imagine how excited I was when I found out that my family was able to visit to the Greater Cleveland Aquarium!

 Since the Greater Cleveland Aquarium is located next to Lake Eerie, a lot of the exhibits have to do with rivers and lakes.
-And even though I’m partial to ocean life, I’ll admit: it was all pretty cool.
+And even though I’m partial to ocean life, I’ll admit: I really enjoyed all of the exhibits.
 I especially liked how the exhibits were divided into regions and countries from all over the world!
 (And in the end, I did get to see my beloved sea creatures! )

-One of the more popular activities at the Greater Cleveland Aquarium is the touch pool.
-Here visitors have the chance to pet rays and fish (but only two fingers allowed!)
+The touch pool is definitely one of the more popular activities at the Greater Cleveland Aquarium.
+Here, visitors have the chance to pet rays and fish (but only two fingers allowed!).
 None of the rays came up high enough for us to pet them, but the fish were pretty friendly!

 Not only is the Greater Cleveland Aquarium a fun place to visit, but it also helps clean up local beaches through the GCA Splash Fund.
-This fund has already helped clean up 500 pounds of trash at Edgewater Beach just since Spring 2013.
+This fund helped clean up 500 pounds of trash at Edgewater Beach between spring 2013 and summer 2014.
 In addition to supporting and encouraging beach cleanups, the GCA Splash Fund also works with the Cleveland Metropolitan School District to educate kids on how to take better care of marine life.
 Anyone can support the GCA Splash Fund, and it’s pretty easy to do so: just round up your ticket at the ticket counter to donate a little bit.
 You can also support this fund as a named donor.
 Visit their webpage here to learn more.

 Recommendations for visiting the Greater Cleveland Aquarium

 The Greater Cleveland Aquarium also has a lot of neat educational information, so I would also recommend this place for field trips, homeschool outings or for kids who really love aquatic life.
 The aquarium offers some hands-on experiences and staffers encourage questions.
-To learn more about the educational opportunities offered by the aquarium, visit their page here.
+Visit their page here to learn more about the educational opportunities offered by the aquarium, visit their page here.

 Location2000 Sycamore Street Cleveland, OH 44113

 The Greater Cleveland Aquarium is open all week long from 10:00 am to 5:00 pm.
-Late admission starts at 4:00 pm.
+Last admission is at 4:00 pm.
 The aquarium is closed on Thanksgiving and Christmas.

 Interested in visiting the Greater Cleveland Aquarium?
 You can visit their website here for more information!